justincy/signs-of-the-second-coming/content/_index.md

-Exploring the order of the signs of the second coming of Jesus Christ.
+Exploring the order of the signs of the Second Coming of Jesus Christ.